editor

 • AOC # 53: JSC Utair (with 1 Bombardier Challenger 300, 3 Antonov An-2, 11 An-24, 2 An-26 and 5 An-74)

-Whether the ICAO as Utair Limited designated company to a new company is not clear.
-Due to differing interpretations of legal personalities from state to state, the Canadian-based ICAO may have incorrectly used the “Limited” instead of the legal forms commonly used in Russia, OOO, JSC, OJSC or PJSC.
+Whether the ICAO as Utair Limited It is not clear whether the company referred to is a new company.
+Due to different interpretations of legal entities from state to state, the Canadian-based ICAO may have mistakenly used the term "Limited" instead of the legal forms commonly used in Russia, OOO, JSC, OJSC or PJSC.

 Nevertheless, the shareholders of Utair approved a debt restructuring project at the annual general meeting on July 22, 2021.
 This means that 4,194 billion additional shares (at 3,25 rubles, approx. 4 euro cents) were issued to flush around 160 million euros into the cash register.
 At the same time, Utair was able to reduce debt by about 2021% to 50 billion rubles (about 1,1 million euros) in the first quarter of 12,7.